joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/31/theater/glengarry-glen-ross-review-culkin-odenkirk-burr.html

 **Oakland native Nico Hoerner wishes A's still played there: 'I feel for ... sports fans'**\
-`“All three teams being gone in a very short span is a hard hit to an entire community," Hoerner said of the MLB, NBA and NFL exits.`\
+`"All three teams being gone in a very short span is a hard hit to an entire community," Hoerner said of the MLB, NBA and NFL exits.`\
 https://nytimes.com/athletic/6245867/2025/03/31/oakland-native-nico-hoerner-athletics-move-reaction/

 **Read the Alabama Judge’s Ruling**\